MicrosoftDocs/cloud-adoption-framework/docs/scenarios/hybrid/eslz-management-and-monitoring-arc-server.md

 Here are some general design recommendations for Azure Arc-enabled servers monitoring and management:

 ### Monitoring:
 - Logs should be stored centrally to the dedicated platform Log Analytics workspace and [control log access with Azure Role-based access control](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/design-logs-deployment#access-control-overview) .
-If there is a requirement for a separate workspace due to management, data sovereignty or compliance requirements, this can affect the ability to have a single pane of glass and event correlation of your Azure Arc-enabled servers across the environment.
+If there is a requirement for a separate workspace due to management, data sovereignty or compliance requirements, using a separate workspace can affect the ability to have a single pane of glass and event correlation of your Azure Arc-enabled servers across the environment.
 - Use VM insights to analyze the performance of your Azure Arc-enabled Windows and Linux servers and monitor their processes and dependencies on other resources and external processes.
 - Configure the needed performance counters for the Azure Arc-enabled Windows and Linux servers on the dedicated log analytics workspace.
 - Configure the logs that need to be collected for the Azure Arc-enabled Windows and Linux servers on the dedicated log analytics workspace.